 We enjoy beer, wine and spirits on vacation.
 When you add it up, our combined bar tab would cost around $700 per stay.
 (Don't worry, we're not boozehounds.
 The open bar at Beaches has premium spirits that would be expensive anywhere else.)
 That's a lot of money and a lot of value lost for those who don't drink alcohol.

 You can walk around Beaches resort with empty pockets and never have to worry about restaurant reservations, meal times or tipping.
 If you don't like a meal or a drink, you can order something else.
 Childcare is included.
 There are fun things to do every day.
-These conveniences are worth a lot to our family.
-So much so that we keep going back to Beaches, even if its a little more than we'd like to spend.
+These conveniences are worth a lot to our family, so we’ve returned to Beaches, even though it costs more than we'd like to spend.